Program length: 10-12 weeks

 Over the course of the internship, you may participate in lectures, workshops, in-service training, case studies, field trips, Grand Rounds, and informal discussions.

 For the majority of the internship, your learning schedule will include eight-hour days, five days a week.
+Inpatient assignments will require weekend shifts within your rotation.
 While the regular workweek is usually 40 hours, additional projects, patient activities, and homework may be assigned.